 This is one of my favorites.
 Often we let our insecurities dictate what we will and won’t do.
 We might avoid the pool, summer clothing, or activities with our families that would bring joy and meaning to our life.
 What would you do if you felt confident and comfortable in your body?
 As you begin to be the kind of person you want to be, you might notice that the harsh pre-requisite of having a perfect body or losing a certain amount of weight really is less significant than you thought.
 So ask yourself, what would you do this summer if you didn’t feel insecure about your body?
 Carpe diem, my friend.
 Life is short.
 Be the person you want to be; Do the things you want to do; create the memories you’ve always dreamed of, because chances are you’ll look back in ten years and wonder why you held yourself back.

 It’s hard to feel confident when you are wearing an old, faded swimsuit or the one that you spent a lot of money on five years ago.
 Be kind to yourself and splurge on a really great new swimsuit, and maybe even a cover up and sandals.
 Get a pedicure while you’re at it!
 You’ll send a message to yourself that you are worth it.
 And once you are dressed in your new duds, let the criticism go.
 After all, you’re not on stage at a beauty pageant; you’re there to create memories with your family and friends.

-Head over to The Happy Gal to enter the giveaway and see the other companies involved in this amazing campaign!
+Head over to The Happy Gal to see the other companies involved in this amazing campaign!